User Manual – Durst

 1. General

-In a Production Configuration, all the Operations required for a process step are added in the order needed to achieve the goal.
-Creating a Production Configuration is done in just a few steps:
+In a Production Configuration, all Operations required for a process step are added in the order necessary to achieve the desired outcome.
+Creating a Production Configuration can be completed in just a few steps:

-2. Create a new Production Configuration by clicking on Add [1].
+2. Create a new Production Configuration by clicking Add [1].

 Figure 1: The Production Configurations area

-1. In the open Add Production Configurations dialog, assign a Name for the configuration and add the required Operations in the desired order.
+1. In the opened dialog Add Production Configuration, you must assign a Name to the configuration and add the required Operations in the desired sequence.
+At least one Operation must be defined.

-2. In the last step, then select the parameters for each Operation.
+2. In the final step, you must select the parameters for each individual Operation.

 1.1.
 Available "Operations"